Version 1.5.1 (Updated Mar. 16, 2023). © CC BY-SA 4.0

 The fifth commandment tells us to honor our parents.
 This giving of honor is one aspect of a broader principle, namely of living in harmony with others.
 We should pursue harmony with others in all types of relations.
 In some cases, other people have authority over us (parents, civil rulers, church elders, teachers, employers); in other cases, we have authority over others (our children).
 We also have relations of cooperation (brothers, sisters, friends, neighbors, fellow students in a class, fellow employees).
 In all these situations, we should act in harmony with the kinds of relations that we enjoy.
 We should live in harmony because, first of all, God is harmonious in himself.
 The persons of the Trinity are in perfect harmony with each other.

 The eighth commandment tells us not to steal.
 God owns everything, because he made everything.
 He is all sufficient.
 We therefore must respect everything he owns.
 And we also respect the subordinate ownership or stewardship that he gives to human beings.
 He gives to each person sufficiency for the day (Acts 14:17).
-Because God has given to us, we should positively imitate him by giving to others–particularly others in need and in distress (Eph.
-4:28).
+Because God has given to us, we should positively imitate him by giving to others–particularly others in need and in distress.
+Note the contrast in Ephesians 4:28 between the negative action of stealing and the positive action of giving:

 The tenth commandment tells us not to covet.
 The opposite is to be contented.
 The term contented may seem strange to apply to God.
 What do we mean?
 We mean that God has no needs (Acts 17:25).
 The persons of the Trinity have everything they need in having the attributes of God and having loving relations to each other.
 God is satisfied with being who he is.
 In imitation of him, we should be satisfied, and find final satisfaction in God himself.